Evaluating Apple Against Peers In Technology Hardware, Storage & Peripherals Industry

 -

-The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $45.91 Billion, which is 104.34x above the industry average, implying stronger profitability and robust cash flow generation.
+The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $45.91 Billion, which is 104.34x above the industry average, indicating stronger profitability and robust cash flow generation.

 -